- Virtually every Internet Service Provider keeps tabs on their customers’ activities.

 A VPN acts as your digital guardian, encrypting every piece of information flowing from your device and directing it via a secure server in a location of your choice.
 This protection ensures your ISP remains blind to your online actions—whether it’s the websites you frequent or the personal messages you exchange.

-Join us as we demystify the new internet landscape and arm you with the tools to regain control of your online privacy.
-Below, we detail each VPN provider on this list and explain how to use them.
-But if you only have time for a quick review, here are our top choices.
+Join me as I demystify the new internet landscape and arm you with the tools to regain control of your online privacy.
+You’ll find detailed reviews of each VPN a little later but for now, here’s a quick overview of what makes each so special.

 Best VPNs to stop ISP tracking: